 - Dogs are amazing creatures and they are blatantly honest, we just need to listen to what they are telling us.

-- I have fed a raw diet to my dogs for almost 19 years, but I rarely eat meat myself.
+- I have fed a raw diet to my dogs for almost 20 years, but I rarely eat meat myself and am married to a vegan.

 - When I was 10 years old, I stewarded for my first conformation dog show, and thought it was so cool that I could call for “Puppy Bitches…6-9 months” in a room of adults and NOT get grounded to my room.